akankshaThalner511/AkankshaThalner/README.md

-Hi there 👋, I'm Akanksha Thalner
+👋 Hi , I'm Akanksha Thalner

 A passionate

 Java Spring Boot Developer and Trainer with hands-on experience in backend development.
-I am skilled in building scalable software solutions and secure APIs.
-My goal is to contribute my technical expertise to challenging roles while fostering team collaboration.
+I'm skilled in building

+scalable software solutions, developing secure APIs, and mentoring learners.
+My goal is to contribute my expertise to challenging roles while fostering team collaboration.